|S-Boats in the Kriegsmarine - Adriatic Sea 1943 - 1945|

 Due to the Allied advance in Italy and due to the retreat from the Balkan the operational area of the S-boats narrowed more and more, the Allied naval forces were supported by RAF and USAF, so that all retreaval convoys of the German side were attacked.
 The S-boats assigned as escorts could not really fend off the attacks by British naval forces.
 On 06. and 11.07.1944 British commandotroops had landed on the islands Hvar and Brac and forced the Germans to surrender.

 S-boats of Type S 151 in the Adriatic Sea - (Picture: from Connelly/Krakow: Schnellboot in Action)

-On 24.07.1944 the boats of the 7.
+In the night 23./ 24.07.1944 the boats of the 7.
 SFltl escorted a convoy.
-When the S-boats pushed away the British MTBs, the MTBs fired torpedoes on the German S-boats.
+When the S-boats pushed away attacking British MTBs, the MTBs fired torpedoes on the German S-boats.
 In avoiding the torpedoes "S 155" rammed "S 154".
-During a gun battle with the MTBs took "MTB 372" hits, explosions and smoke development were to be observed.
+During a gun battle "MTB 372" took hits, explosions and smoke development were to be observed.
 The boat was later sunk by British fighterbombers.
+In the early morning the six boats, among them also "S 58" of the 3.
+SFltl, which had joined them, returned to Split.
 "S 154" had to be declared out of action (aKB).